-The current situation in India and South Asia is an urgent wake up call.
-Cases are exploding and health systems are struggling in countries like Nepal, Sri Lanka and Maldives, but also in other parts of the world, like Argentina and Brazil.
+The current COVID-19 crisis in many countries is an urgent wake up call.
+Cases are exploding and health systems are struggling around the world.
 And new variants could end up impacting the rest of the world.

 Sharing COVID-19 vaccines from countries who have surplus doses now is an immediate, short-term and urgent solution to improving equitable access.
 But why is it so important that well supplied countries donate doses now?